revarbat/pymuv/MUVREF.rst

   initialization of global variables.
 It then calls the user's last function.

-.. warning:: Global variable initialization only occurs in the ``__start`` function, which isn't run for public library calls.
+**WARNING:** Global variable initialization only occurs in the ``__start`` function, which isn't run for public library calls.
 Global variables in libraries may not get initialized unless you make an explicit public function to initialize them.